6 Tips for Starting a Dairy and Gluten Free Diet

 Tip: avoid items with ingredients such as “flavoring” or “natural flavors”, which may be hiding dairy or gluten.
 Here are other unexpected labels for gluten.

-2. Stock your kitchen with whole foods
+2. Re-stock your kitchen

 Once you’ve made up your mind to get rid of gluten and dairy, you need to make sure you don’t feel deprived.
 The best way to do this is to go shopping and stock your kitchen with a variety of whole foods that are free from gluten and dairy.